forrtproject/forrtproject.github.io/content/reversals/reversals.md

 ## **How to contribute?**

-Anyone can add reversals or replications [by joining our initiative on Slack](https://join.slack.com/t/forrt/shared_invite/enQtODMwODI0OTk4ODgzLTM0ZTQ3NDk5MzA1ZjBmNWJjYTVlN2Y2YTk0ZTJhYTY5NDliMDYzMjg2MWE0ZDRhOTY0ZDY3OTRlNDA4ODQ3NjQ) and then [following the instructions in our reversals g-doc](https://docs.google.com/document/d/1B14wGIemTP6OL5upjh93fCqjly5MNANHtXixSD_Yl18/edit?usp=sharing).
+Anyone can add new effects or edit existing effects [by joining our initiative on Slack](https://join.slack.com/t/forrt/shared_invite/enQtODMwODI0OTk4ODgzLTM0ZTQ3NDk5MzA1ZjBmNWJjYTVlN2Y2YTk0ZTJhYTY5NDliMDYzMjg2MWE0ZDRhOTY0ZDY3OTRlNDA4ODQ3NjQ) and then [following the instructions in our reversals g-doc](https://docs.google.com/document/d/1B14wGIemTP6OL5upjh93fCqjly5MNANHtXixSD_Yl18/edit?usp=sharing).
+Currently we are focusing on **finishing already existing effects**.

-<br><br><br>
+<br><br>

 ---------------
 # **All Effects** (*sorted by discipline*)
 ---------------

+You can find a list of all effects we are working on [here](https://docs.google.com/spreadsheets/d/1IY56xdDmoU9VasdE0sry2xvsGFkWPrqbKXAs1Rw-9LA/edit#gid=0).
 To search whether an effect already exists in our collection, use Ctrl-F and a keyword in relation to the effect (e.g. "Macbeth" or "Priming").
-Please note that not all effects contain all available information, as this is a work in progress.
+Please note that not all effects are listed here or contain all available information, as this is a work in progress (last site update: 28th of November 2022)

 <br>